Leviel-Fluhr/leviel-hamilton/docs/compliance/FINAL_COMPLIANCE_CHECK.md

 ```

 ### Output Files ✅
-- ✅ 9 plots total, all organized in logical directories
+- ✅ 11 plots total, all organized in logical directories (including diabetes comparison)
 - ✅ CSV results files in appropriate locations
-- ✅ Summary visualization in output root
+- ✅ Summary visualization in output root (updated with 5-step analysis pathway)
 - ✅ All cache files in output/cache/

 ## Documentation ✅